open-source-tabletop/cadence/core-rules/core-rules.md

 ### Units and Models

 In the game, a "model" is a specific term referring to a miniature or group of miniatures mounted on a single base or otherwise connected.
 If a model does not have a base, it must have a clear footprint to count as a base.
 "Units" are groups of 1 or more models within the game.
 All models must belong to exactly one unit.
+Some games modules feature large units of models while smaller games will typically have 1 model in each unit.

 #### Profiles

 To play the game, you need to know which models you can use and what they can do on the battlefield.
-Each model in the game has a profile that lists its stats and rules, including its weapons and equipment, special abilities, and any unique rules it may have.
+Each model in the game has a profile that lists its attributes, weapons, equipment, special abilities, and any unique rules it may have.
 The unit profiles are provided in each module, often grouped into different factions or army lists.

 #### Attributes